 From 1994 to 2004, Gilbert was also actively involved as a publisher, host and board member with an Artist-Run Centre: Boreal Art Nature, based out of her home in La Minerve, Québec.
 There, artists from North and Central America, and from countries overseas as far as Iceland and India came together in the Canadian Boreal forest for artistic production in thematic residencies.
 Boreal Art Nature also organized ‘nomadic’ residencies bringing together artists in culturally and ecologically sensitive locations including Iceland, Mexico and the United States.

-Her current work continues her interest in nature and specifically landscape as a genre, which also encompasses the social and economic aspects of landscape as art, as nature, and as lived experience.
+Her current work continues her interest in nature, BC clear-cuts, and lately in the urban development of Vancouver, which also encompasses the social and economic aspects of landscape as a social space.

-Gilbert has been teaching art and photography for the past 25 years, and is currently the Graduate Program Director for Visual Arts at the University of Ottawa.
-She has also taught at Concordia University in Montreal and NSCAD in Halifax.
+Gilbert has been teaching art and photography for the past 25 years, and is currently the Director of the Visual Arts Department at the University of Ottawa.
+She has also taught at Concordia University in Montreal, NSCAD in Halifax, and at Emily Carr University in Vancouver.
 She has been nominated to the RCA, and she won the inaugural Karsh Award for Photography in Ottawa, in 2003.
 In 2010, she was awarded a 'Canadian Foundation for Innovation' grant through the University of Ottawa.
 She lives in Ottawa and in Quebec.